nawforce/apex-assist/README.md

 that it only supports finding unused methods & fields as an example analysis, the extension will highlight other code problems but only those that might impact this analysis.

-## Performance
+## Performance & Memory Use

-The extension is written in Scala and cross compiled to JavaScript.
-This means there is no need to have Java installed but the use of just JavaScript does impact performance.
-This version adds a filesystem cache to reduce analysis time.
+Unlike most other code analysis extensions this one is implemented using just Javascript so there no need to have Java installed to use it.
+To improve performance a filesystem cache is used to store previously analysed data.
 The first time you run over a new project the cache will be empty and it may take a few minutes for the analysis to complete, subsequent analysis on the same or similar projects should complete in a few seconds.

+The first time analysis can consume quite a lot of memory for large projects.
+The default maximum heap size for nodejs can be too small for this.
+You can increase the amount of memory available by setting the NODE_OPTIONS environment variable before starting VSCode:

+    NODE_OPTIONS = "--max_old_space_size=4096"

 ## QuickStart